-The UEPI RNG-REQ Pseudowire Transmission Unit for SC-QAM channel is the same as that of the UEPI Data Pseudowire Transmission Unit.
-On UEPI RNG-REQ Pseudowires for SC-QAM channels, the RPD MUST NOT spread a UEPI Transmission Unit across multiple PSP packets (PSP fragmentation).
+The format of UEPI RNG-REQ Pseudowire Transmission Unit for OFDMA channels is the same as that of the UEPI RNG-REQ Pseudowire Transmission Unit for SC-QAM channels; however, the formats of the header and trailer segments are different, as defined below.
+On UEPI RNG-REQ Pseudowires for SC-QAM channels, the RPD

+MUST NOT spread a UEPI Transmission Unit across multiple PSP packets (PSP fragmentation).
 On UEPI RNG-REQ Pseudowires for SC-QAM channels, the RPD MUST NOT combine multiple UEPI Transmission Units within a PSP packet (PSP concatenation).

-8.2.4 UEPI RNG-REQ Pseudowire Format for an OFDMA Channel
+8.2.4 UEPI RNG-REQ Pseudowire Format for an OFDMA Channel7